syncfusion-content/uwp-docs/uwp/Image-Editor/SaveandResetEvents.md

         private void editor_EndReset(object sender, EndResetEventArgs args)
             {

-                this.Frame.Navigate(typeof(NewPage)); //Navigates to new page after completing the reset action.
+                this.Frame.Navigate(typeof(NewPage)); //Navigates to a new page after completing the reset action.
             }

 {% endhighlight %}

 ## ImageLoaded event

 This event will be triggered after the image has been loaded.
-By this event you can add any shapes or text over an image or crop an image while initially loading the image.
+Using this event, you can add any shapes or text over an image, or crop an image while initially loading the image.

 {% highlight C# %}

+        using Syncfusion.UI.Xaml.ImageEditor;

         public MainPage()
             {